-Some types of crowdsourcing are an interesting variant of volunteer computing, where human computing capacity is used to solve problems.
-The Foldit project aims at the area of molecular biology (Khatib et al., 2011); EteRNA aims to create synthetic RNA designs (Markoff, 2011); and Phylo wants to solve genetic sequences alignments.
+Some types of crowdsourcing48 are an interesting variant of volunteer computing, where human computing capacity is used to solve problems.49 The Foldit project50 aims at the area of molecular biology (Khatib et al., 2011); EteRNA aims to create synthetic RNA designs (Markoff, 2011); and Phylo wants to solve genetic sequences alignments51.
+These projects may be characterised by the term "open science" to which we will return in Chapter 3.